 Is There a Hepatitis A Vaccine?

-Are men who have sex with other men.
+- Men who have sex with other men

-Have a blood clotting problem.
+- Those with a blood clotting problem

-The vaccine is given in two divided doses.
+The vaccine is given in doses.

 Can Hepatitis A Be Prevented?